CV

 Can I remove metadata without changing image quality?

-Lossless re-encode (PNG output or high-quality JPEG) preserves visual quality while removing metadata.
+Lossless re-encode (PNG output or high-quality JPEG) keeps pixels stable while removing most metadata.

 Related solutions